From the editor

 Editor

-Shane Goodwin, PhD, LLM
+Shane Goodwin, PhD, LL.M.

 Executive Director, SMU Corporate Governance Initiative